Medication of performance horses

-The New Zealand Veterinary Association (NZVA) encourages the appropriate use of therapeutic substances in performance horses, and condemns the improper use of performance modifying drugs or substances in equine athletic competition.
+The NZVA encourages the appropriate use of therapeutic substances in performance horses, and condemns the improper use of performance modifying drugs or substances in equine athletic competition.

 Therapeutic drugs are used for the legitimate treatment of performance animals.
 All veterinarians involved in equine treatment must be aware of the consequences of administering such substances.
-The New Zealand Veterinary Association is continuing its efforts to keep members aware of developments in this area and furthermore, to ensure that rules relating to the use of substances used by each particular sector are precise, workable from a practical viewpoint and acceptable in terms of public perception.
+The NZVA is continuing its efforts to keep members aware of developments in this area and furthermore, to ensure that rules relating to the use of substances used by each particular sector are precise, workable from a practical viewpoint and acceptable in terms of public perception.

-Any veterinarian who prescribes, supplies or administers therapeutic medications must be aware of the clearance times of that medication or its metabolites and the serious consequences if detection of that medication occurs.
+- Any veterinarian who authorises, supplies or administers therapeutic medications must be aware of the clearance times of that medication and its metabolites, and the serious consequences if detection of that medication occurs.

-Equine Vets of New Zealand recommends that veterinarians involved in the medication of performance horses become members of their association in order to have access to the latest Equine Vets of New Zealand Prohibited Substances list and the associated disclaimer.
-Membership enables the Equine Vets of New Zealand to quickly notify members of any changes that may occur.
+- The NZEVA recommends that veterinarians involved in the medication of performance horses become members of their association in order to have access to the latest NZEVA Prohibited Substances list and the associated disclaimer.
+Membership enables the NZEVA to quickly notify members of any changes that may occur.

-- The response to medication can vary from horse to horse
+a.
+The response to medication and its clearance time can vary from horse to horse.

-- Recommendations with regard to withholding times can change
+b.
+Recommendations with regard to withholding times can change.

 c.
 Detection methods are becoming increasingly more sophisticated.